bassusteur/aorus-b450-pro-repair/README.md

 so i do the only thing any sane person would do and decide to desolder the M_bios microchip.
 "MX25U12873F" is written on it, i look up the datasheet and would you look at that..
-1.8v spi flash. son. of. a. bitch. - i dust off my rp2040 board and drop ![pico-serprog]() on it and since the rp2040 has 3.3v GPIO and i need 1.8v i can just make level shifters for each line, 3 resistor dividers for respectively - CLK, CS and SI - one transistor driven for SO and for power? just solder some wires on the motherboard and use that.
+1.8v spi flash. son. of. a. bitch. - i dust off my rp2040 board and drop ![pico-serprog]() on it and since the rp2040 has 3.3v GPIO and i need 1.8v i can just make level shifters for each line, 3 resistor dividers for respectively - CLK, CS and SI - one transistor driven for SO and for power? just solder some wires on the motherboard and use its power supply.